Muskrat traps come in all shapes and sizes and manufacturers, as well as trappers, have come up with several ways to harvest the diminutive 'rat.

 This allows you to set and stabilize the trap quickly.

 Certain states only allow trapping with live traps in these perilous times.

 Live traps for muskrats are best set along banks and covered in grass or weeds.

 They make good cubbies, and if you have a good visual appeal, you may not even have to bait them.

-I have experimented with snares over the years but have found that in the time it takes to set one properly I can just as easily set a leg hold or body grip.
+I have experimented with snares over the years but have found that in the time it takes to set one properly, I can just as easily set a foothold or body grip.